agune15/ThorThunderlord/README.md

 _Welcome to a 3D game about nordic mythology, with a Hack and Slash style and a "handpainted" art that focus on details._

-## Características / _Characteristics_

-Bienvenidos a un juego 3D sobre la mitología nórdica, estilo "Hack and Slash" y un arte "handpainted" que se fija mucho en el detalle.

-_Welcome to a 3D game about nordic mythology, with a Hack and Slash style and a "handpainted" art that focus on details._

 ## Contacto / _Contact_